Music Theatre & Opera Program

 - 12:50 pm-3:00 pm: Group Lessons, Opera Workshops, & Break-out Sessions

 - 3:15 pm-5:15 pm: Vocal Performance and Scene Rehearsals/Break-Out Sessions

 - 7:30 pm: Concerts featuring members of The Philadelphia Orchestra, Instrumental or Voice Master Classes, Student Concerts and Competitions, Festival-Wide Talent Show, Off-Campus Trips to Philadelphia Orchestra Concert(s), Ocean City New Jersey, and more!

 Auditioning for Major Singing or Acting Roles:

 Audition files are required of those students wishing to audition for major singing roles only.
-Please do not upload auditions prior to registering for the Philadelphia International Music Festival Vocal Performance Camp Program.
+Please do not upload auditions prior to registering for the Philadelphia International Music Festival Vocal Performance Program.